aoshiken/hashnist/web/README.md

 }
 ```

- ...or this way if configured for MD5 hashes...
+...and after test the server configured for MD5 hashes...
 ```
-$ cd /var/www/hashnist
-$ source venv/bin/activate
 (venv) $ python test.py md5
 {
     'results': {'error': ['8DC95C39D41DG8A3929345A47FD6DE21'],